The John C Mithun Foundation

 Decision Timeline

-Not applicable - the foundation operates on its own timeline for identifying and approaching organizations.
-Based on the San Marcos High School announcement in May 2024, major gifts may be developed over extended periods through trustee engagement with organizations before formal commitments are made.
+Not applicable - the foundation operates on its own timeline for identifying and approaching organisations.
+Based on the San Marcos High School announcement in May 2024, major gifts may be developed over extended periods through trustee engagement with organisations before formal commitments are made.

 Success Rates

 Not applicable - there is no application process.
-The foundation made 63 grants in 2023, 58 grants in 2022, and 60 grants in 2021, suggesting consistent annual grantmaking to a portfolio of organizations.
+The foundation made 63 grants in 2023, 58 grants in 2022, and 60 grants in 2021, suggesting consistent annual grantmaking to a portfolio of organisations.

 Reapplication Policy

 Not applicable - there is no formal application process.
-However, the foundation's pattern of ongoing support to organizations like Lobero Theatre, Granada Theatre, UCSB, Santa Barbara Education Foundation, and others suggests they maintain long-term relationships with aligned organizations.
+However, the foundation's pattern of ongoing support to organisations like Lobero Theatre, Granada Theatre, UCSB, Santa Barbara Education Foundation, and others suggests they maintain long-term relationships with aligned organisations.

 Application Success Factors

-IMPORTANT NOTE: Since this foundation does not accept applications, these factors represent patterns observed in organizations that have received funding, which may inform relationship-building strategies.
+IMPORTANT NOTE: Since this foundation does not accept applications, these factors represent patterns observed in organisations that have received funding, which may inform relationship-building strategies.

 Alignment with Arts-Education Mission